 It is our annual summer tradition to stuff and fry zucchini flowers.
-Better said, “fiore Di zuccha tempura”.
+Better said, “Fiore Di zuccha tempura”.
 Stay with me now.
 Right around this time of year, plants and vegetables are thriving and zucchini flowers are in full bloom.
-In Italy, we eat the bloom that proceeds the zucchini.
+In Italy, locals eat the bloom that proceeds the zucchini.
 The cooking process is labor-intensive, thus the reason the entire family gets involved, but the finished product is absolutely the most delicious gosh darn thing that you ever did taste.

 This is one of The Knife’s favorite summer dishes and he is the driving force behind us getting in the kitchen and taking it down to the ground together.
 We had such a great time stuffing these bad boys and eating them, I wanted to share it with you.

 The first part of the process was spearheaded by the MidSis.

 Here she is plucking the stamen out and getting them ready to be stuffed.

 Don’t they look so good you want to eat them?

 The kids are getting big and got in on the action.
 Here is my niece Margot watching intently.

 She and her cousin Mia helped with the stuffing.
 Their little hands and fingers were key!
 The blooms are delicate!